barrelstrength/sprout-notes/README.md

 # Sprout Notes

 Sometimes you just need to write a note!

-Sprout Notes adds a _Notes_ dashboard widget to Craft CMS.
+Sprout Notes adds a _Note_ dashboard widget to Craft CMS.
 Create a note for something you want to remember – or something you want to forget!

 - [Plugin Store](https://plugins.craftcms.com/sprout-notes)
 - [Documentation](https://sprout.barrelstrengthdesign.com/docs/notes/)